DCPROGS/DCSTATS/README.md

 # DC Stats
 Python port of David Colquhoun's Statistics Tools

 Work porting to Python from original FORTRAN was begun by Remigijus Lape at UCL.
-This port takes advantage of the nice Tkinter implementation in macOS.

-Working out of the box on MacOS X 10.8 - 10.13 with no dependencies.
-Expected to work with Python version 2.7.15 (packaged with macOS) or Python 3.
+Qt5 GUI under Python 3.7 is now the preferred environment.
+Dependencies are pandas, numpy and scipy
+You can get everything you need on any platform quite easily with Anaconda.

+Tested on macOS 10.14.
+Windows and Linux should also be fine.

+If you work with Python version 2.7 (as packaged with macOS), you will get the Tkinter GUI that is no longer maintained.
+This version should work with old versions of OSX like 10.6

 Examples of how to use modules are provided in Jupyter notebooks (.ipynb files).